Exposing the Biggest Sports Scandals in History

 Maradona’s individual brilliance aside, this Argentina side was far from outstanding, and many thought that England had a chance of progressing to the last four.
 Just six minutes into the second half at the Azteca in Mexico City, however, England midfielder Steve Hodge diverted the ball towards his own goal after Argentine forward Jorge Valdano lost possession.

 The ball looped goalwards with Maradona onside, but it seemed inevitable that towering goalkeeper Peter Shilton would claim possession over the diminutive forward.
-However, Argentina’s number 10 leapt with his hand and blatantly punched the ball into the net, with this scarcely concealed act of cheating inexplicably missed by the linesman and referee Ali Bin Nasser.
+However, Argentina’s number 10 leapt with his hand and blatantly punched the ball into the net, with this scarcely concealed act of cheating inexplicably missed by linesman Bogdan Dochev and referee Ali Bin Nasser.

 Pete Rose and Gambling – Tarnishing a Truly Great Legacy